arrow-kt/arrow/kategory-docs/docs/docs/typeclasses/monadfilter/README.md

 ## MonadFilter

-`MonadFilter` is a type class that abstract away the option of interrupting computation if a given predicate is not satisfied.
+`MonadFilter` is a type class that abstracts away the option of interrupting computation if a given predicate is not satisfied.

 All instances of `MonadFilter` provide syntax over their respective data types to comprehend monadically over their computation: